MaryKay456/wawp-addon-member-directory/README.md

 ### Hide Restricted Fields

 This toggle will hide any privacy-restriced fields from showing in the member directory (ie member information can only be viewed by members).
-This is controlled by contact and global privacy settings in Wild Apricot.
+This is controlled by contact and global privacy settings, in Wild Apricot.
 For security, fields that are set to "admin only" cannot be viewed in the member directory block.

 <img width="953" alt="member profile block configuration options" src="https://user-images.githubusercontent.com/458134/131162876-cb02ccf9-6921-4c06-bd89-d59025bb03bb.png">

 ## Member Directory Shortcode
 The `wa-contact` shortcode is built dynamically, based on the options selected under the block.

 The below syntax is built automatically by the block, but it can be included manually, into any block or content area in WordPress.